samarsreddypeyala/Python-C-Programs/README.md

-# Python-Linear-Algebra
+# Python and C programs
-Python program illustrating linear algebra operations using numpy
+- This repositary contains logical Python and C programs